sh1ura/USB-DAC-with-interactive-Parametric-EQ/README.md

 * When the settings are saved to flash memory, the sound card stops (the board reboots)
 * High gain (high peak of EQ or high total gain) sometimes causes noise (overflow of 16bit values)
-* If sound is playing back, the UI slows down (If sound stops, UI is sufficiently responsive)
+* RP2040 only : If sound is playing back, the UI slows down (If sound stops, UI is sufficiently responsive.
+If you use RP2350, the UI is always responsive)
 * If you use VCC-GND YD-RP2040 board (compatibles of Raspberry-Pi Pico), bridge pin 39 and 40 (Vin and Vout) because Waveshare boards are powered from Pin39 (but pin 39 of YD-RP2040 can not supply power)
 ![boardss](https://github.com/user-attachments/assets/48f579f6-3e2b-4a8b-b544-320f3714dd84)